Why Look Beyond ServiceNow?

 Why teams switch from ServiceNow

-Modular automation instead of monolithic platforms
+Modular automation instead of a monolithic platform requiring constant maintenance

 Easier scaling across multiple business units

-Reduced customization burden
+Reduced customization burden on IT teams

 Platform focus